 These days there are many good auto-darkening welding helmets on the market at affordable prices.

 Passive Welding Helmets

-These helmets are fitted with a fixed-shade (usually #10), standard glass viewing lens which is coated with UV (ultraviolet) and IF (infrared) protection.
-The process of welding with these helmets involves nodding the helmet up and down in order to be able to inspect the weld puddle and reposition the torch between welds.
+These helmets are fitted with a fixed-shade (usually #10), standard glass viewing lens, which is coated with UV (ultraviolet), and IF (infrared) protection.
+The process of welding with these helmets involves nodding the helmet up and down to be able to inspect the weld puddle and reposition the torch between welds.

 Passive helmets have several advantages, namely:

-2) They are light-weight and pretty comfortable, unless you’re tack welding or constantly nodding the helmet up and down, in which case you will feel some neck discomfort.
+- They are lightweight and pretty comfortable, unless you’re tack welding or constantly nodding the helmet up and down, in which case you will feel some neck discomfort.

 - Lenses are easily and cheaply replaced, and it’s possible to purchase lenses with different shades and simply swap them out when needed.

 - No need for batteries, sensitivity controls, or anything extra.
 It’s just you and the helmet.